The Best Security Systems for Rural Homes in 2025

 System Communication

-Broadband internet connections are now widely available in rural America, but nearly three out of 10 rural homes still don’t have a reliable internet.5 If your house is one of those, Vivint should be on your shortlist.
+Broadband internet connections are now widely available across America, but 2.7 million homes in rural areas still don’t have reliable internet.5 If your house is one of those, Vivint should be on your shortlist.
 The control panel communicates with Vivint’s monitoring center via cellular signals.

 Of course, some components require an internet connection, so you’ll have to make compromises if you want to use Vivint offline.
 As mentioned earlier, Vivint cameras can’t send alerts without Wi-Fi.
 We had to check the microSD card recordings every few days when we ran the cameras off-the-grid.
 Another example is the Vivint Smart Thermostat — you can program and schedule temperature changes on the device itself, but you’ll need an internet connection to control it via the Vivint smartphone app.